Known Limitations

 What to do: The quickest way is from your InkFronts dashboard → My Bookings — click the appointment date/time or the Pending status badge and it will take you directly to that appointment in Square, where you can accept it and confirm the deposit was paid all in one place.
 If you want to avoid this step entirely, enable auto-accept in your Square booking preferences — appointments will then confirm automatically without your input.

-Cancelling an appointment doesn't cancel the invoice (and vice versa)
+Cancelling an appointment in Square doesn't delete the payment link

-Square appointments and invoices are independent objects.
-If you cancel an appointment in Square, any associated invoice or checkout link remains active — the client could still technically pay it.
-Similarly, if a client's payment link expires, their appointment may still appear on your calendar until it's cancelled.
+Square appointments and payment links are independent objects.
+If you cancel an appointment directly in Square, the deposit payment link stays active — the client could still technically pay it.
+Cancelling from InkFronts cleans up both sides.

 Short delay between payment and confirmation